On Dvoretzky's theorem for subspaces of $L_p$: Introduction

-\begin{theorem} For any $p>2$ there exists a constant $c(p)>0$ with the following property: for any $n$-dimensional subspace $X$ of $L_p$ and for any $\varepsilon \in (0,1)$ there exists $k\geq c(p) \min\{ \varepsilon^2 n, (\varepsilon n)^{2/p}\}$ so that $\ell_2^k$ can be $(1+\varepsilon)$-embedded into $X$. \end{theorem}
+\begin{theorem} For any $2<p<\infty$ there exists a constant $c(p)>0$ with the following property: for any $n$-dimensional subspace $X$ of $L_p$ and for any $\varepsilon \in (0,1)$ there exists $k\geq c(p) \min\{ \varepsilon^2 n, (\varepsilon n)^{2/p}\}$ so that $\ell_2^k$ can be $(1+\varepsilon)$-embedded into $X$. \end{theorem}

-The core of the proof still lies on the concentration of measure phenomenon, but the main tool is a variant of an inequality due to Pisier from \cite{Pis}.
-Our method depends on this gaussian functional analytic inequality rather than the spherical isoperimetric inequality that is used in the classical framework.
-The advantage of the argument is based on the fact that we may take into account the order of magnitude of the Euclidean norm of the gradient of the norm instead of the Lipschitz constant which is involved in the spherical concentration inequality.
+Our approach is different and depends on a Gaussian functional analytic inequality rather than the spherical isoperimetric inequality that is used in the classical framework.
+Thus, our proof still depends on random methods, but the main tool is a variant of an inequality due to Pisier from \cite{Pis}.

+To prove the above theorem, we have to bypass Milman's asymptotic formula, which involves the Lipschitz constant of the norm.
+As several examples show this parameter is insufficient to describe efficiently phenomena in the almost isometric scale.
+Our argument outclasses the latter one since it takes into account the order of magnitude of the length of the gradient of the norm.
 The idea of sufficiently estimating averages of the Euclidean norm of the gradient of a function in order to get sharp concentration results seems to be only recently applied and was also successfully exploited in \cite{PVZ}.
 Moreover, the selection of the position of the unit ball of the space is different.
-Instead of using John's position we use Lewis' position for the unit ball of finite-dimensional subspaces of $L_p$.
+Instead of using John's position we employ Lewis' position (see Section 2 for details) for the unit ball of finite-dimensional subspaces of $L_p$.
 This permits us to express the norm in an integral form, with respect to some isotropic measure on the sphere, and therefore to use the aforementioned inequality.
-Further information is also provided in this position.
-We show that the concentration result one obtains for this type of norms is best possible as the example of $\ell_p$ norms shows (see \cite{PVZ} for the exact formulation).
-As a result, the random version of Dvoretzky's theorem we prove for this position (or for this type of norms) is best possible in the sense that in the case of $\ell_p^n$ spaces the corresponding critical dimension is optimal.
-In other words the $\ell_p^n$ spaces occur as the extremal structure in this study.
+In fact we derive Theorem \ref{thm:main-1-1} from the randomized Dvoretzky theorem for those spaces in Lewis' position.
+For this end we prove that the norm of the underlying subspace in this position exhibits two-level Gaussian concentration and minimal fluctuations.

+\begin{theorem} Let $2<p<\infty$ and let $X$ be an $n$-dimensional subspace of $L_p$ represented on $\mathbb R^n$ whose unit ball $B_X$ is in Lewis' position.
+Then,